 We show that central and peripheral circadian gene expression was exacerbated when birds were housed together, leading to increased desynchronization of correlated brain and liver expression.
 Advanced activity onset was also strongly correlated to gene expression in the hypothalamus but did not affect downstream melatonin expression.
 We highlight that social context strongly affects gene expression and circadian misalignment, exacerbating responses to external stressors.

 We found ALAN exposure increased nocturnal activity and caused earlier activity onset, which was intensified by social interactions.
-Furthermore, ALAN exposure decreased per3 expression in the hypothalamus uniformly, but bmal1 expression was only disrupted in the central (hypothalamus) and peripheral (liver) clocks of social birds.
+Furthermore, ALAN exposure decreased per3 expression in the hypothalamus across treatment conditions, but bmal1 expression was only disrupted in the central (hypothalamus) and peripheral (liver) clocks of social birds.
 The interaction of ALAN’s effects across social conditions was supported by the relationship of circadian hypothalamic genes on activity onset.
 It has been debated in the field as to whether these two are connected, with some studies showing molecular and behavioral changes (21, 22) while others show behavioral changes in the absence of underlying circadian molecular changes (7, 23).
 Previous research linked bmal1 gene expression with activity onset (21).
 We found hypothalamic expression, in the early morning, of bmal1, cry1, and per2 significantly predicted activity onset, supporting Dominoni et al’s finding while linking two more circadian genes to activity onset.
 In social groups, gene expression was more severely affected by ALAN, correlating with stronger advances in activity onset.

 The central clock in the SCN performs the crucial role of synchronizing peripheral clocks across an organism, with desynchronization leading to health deficits (24, 25).
 ALAN, and other stressors, have the capability of disrupting peripheral rhythms even if behavioral rhythms or the core clock are untouched, desynchronizing the organism’s system (26, 27).
 We found that ALAN reorganized the relationship of circadian genes differently in isolated compared to grouped birds.
 Different patterns emerged between the two treatments, and in the early night, we saw increased desynchronization of central and peripheral clocks particularly for social birds.
 Therefore, in social settings, ALAN not only disrupts both core and peripheral clocks but also leads to a greater degree of desynchronization in their relationship compared to isolated birds.